rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/developer.md

 cd build
 ```

-Afterwhich the following command can be run to build the simuation under WSL:
+After which the following command can be run to build the simulation under WSL:

 ```bash
 cmake -DCMAKE_BUILD_TYPE=DEBUG -DBUILD_WSL:BOOL=true ..